Ruth Bader Ginsburg Changes The World For Women In This Exclusive

 "There will always be adjustments when there is a transition, but on the whole it's amazing to me that for the first time, women are really listened to, because sexual harassment had often been dismissed as, 'Well, she made it up,' or, 'She's too thin-skinned,'" she said.
 "So I think it's a very healthy development."

 For this and more, we have the work of women like RBG to thank.
-The documentary hits theaters May 4.
+The documentary hits US cinemas on May 4 (UK release TBC).

 Read These Stories Next: